AmrBenSalem/AWS-SAA-C02-Course/README.md

 - Private IP address of 10.16.16.20
 - Public address of 43.250.192.20

-The public address is not public and connected to the EC2 instance itself.
+The EC2 instance only knows the Private IP address.
-Instead, the IGW creates a record that links the instance's private IP to the public IP.
+The IGW creates a record that links the instance's private IP to the public IP.
 This is why when an EC2 instance is created it only sees the private IP address.
 This is IMPORTANT.
-For IPv4 it is not configured in the OS with the public address.

 When the linux instance wants to communicate with the linux update service, it makes a packet of data.
 The packet has a source address of the EC2 instance and a destination address of the linux update server.
 At this point the packet is not configured with any public addressing and could not reach the linux update server.

 The packet arrives at the internet gateway.

 The IGW sees this is from the EC2 instance and analyzes the source IP address.
 It changes the packet source IP address from the linux EC2 server and puts on the public IP address that is routed from that instance.
 The IGW then pushes that packet on the public internet.

 On the return, the inverse happens.
-As far as it is concerned, it does not know about the private address and instead uses the instance's public IP address.
+As far as it is concerned, the linux does not know about the private address and instead uses the instance's public IP address.
+The IGW translates back the public IP address into the private one, and sends the packet in the VPC.

-If the instance uses an IPv6 address, that public address is good to go.
+If the instance uses an IPv6 address, then the EC2 instances "knows" its public address, since IPv6 is publicly routeable.
 The IGW does not translate the packet and only pushes it to a gateway.

 #### 1.5.5.4.
 Bastion Host / Jumpbox